donatienLeray/Maximum-Cut/README.md

 > [!NOTE]
-> The Implementation is so far done\
+> The Implementation is mostly done\
 > but the experiments and there evaluation is not!

 # ExamLeray - Maximum Cut